jbochi/redis-doc/commands/zadd.md

 [tdtss]: /topics/data-types#sorted-sets

-Elements with the same score
+## Elements with the same score

----
+While the same element can't be repeated in a sorted set since every element is unique, it is possible to add multiple different elements _having the same score_.

-While the same element can't be repeated in a sorted set since every element is unique, it is possible to add multiple different elements *having the same score*.
-When multiple elements have the same score, they are *ordered lexicographically* (they are still ordered by score as a first key, however, locally, all the elements with the same score are relatively ordered lexicographically).
+When multiple elements have the same score, they are _ordered lexicographically_ (they are still ordered by score as a first key, however, locally, all the elements with the same score are relatively ordered lexicographically).

 The lexicographic ordering used is binary, it compares strings as array of bytes.

 If the user inserts all the elements in a sorted set with the same score (for example 0), all the elements of the sorted set are sorted lexicographically, and range queries on elements are possible using the command `ZRANGEBYLEX` (Note: it is also possible to query sorted sets by range of scores using `ZRANGEBYSCORE`).

 @return